-Either the bow will be horrendously inaccurate and you’ll have a hard time hitting anything, let alone placing an ethical kill shot, or if it’s a fiberglass or carbon arrow, it could explode in your hand.
+- The bow will be horrendously inaccurate and you’ll have a hard time hitting anything, let alone placing an ethical kill shot.

 There are tons of decisions that go into the arrow weight and each manufacturer makes recommendations on how heavy it should be.
 Follow what they have to say and you won’t go wrong.

 When you build your own arrows, you get to choose which kind of fetching to use, whether you have a right-hand or left-hand spin, what kind of insert, whether or not to use lighted nocks.

 There are also plenty of options and features you should consider before buying a set of arrows.

 Start with the correct spine, trim them to size and add in the nocks, vanes and inserts you like.
 Don’t use equipment prohibited by your local game regulations.
 Check before you use lighted nocks, expandable broadheads or a recovery string.

 It goes without saying that you can’t have the prime arrows in the world if you can’t afford them.

 Look for a good medium-quality arrow that you can afford to shoot and have at least 12 bolts.
 Having a dozen helps out by having enough that you can select the top 6 for hunting and have another set for high volume target practice.

 The ideal thing that you can do before investing in a set of arrows is to do your research then buy the leading quality that you can get your hands on.

 After that, run what you’ve got.
 Unless you have a problem, stick with your setup and hunt as hard as you physically can.
 And never forget the crossbow hunting basics!